 Air travel is becoming increasingly popular in Turkey.
 The Turkish Airways run a very efficient service between the principal cities of the country.
-Passengers carried went up from 86,000 in 1950 to 184,000 in 1953.
+The airplane is popular because where distances by rail are long, travelers prefer the airplane that saves so much time and trouble.
 Also, almost all the big international companies run a service to Turkey.
 Istanbul and Ankara are the two international stops in the country.